 Anyone with a preference for American brands surely has heard of the Craftsman vs. DeWalt product comparison before.
 Although the two brands cater to different market classes, did you know that they sell similar tools and accessories?

-So if you don’t want to get caught in the confusion, join our team as we evaluate these popular tool companies and pick which brand offers better quality.
+To avoid getting caught in the confusion, I decided to evaluate these popular tool companies and determine which brand offers better quality.

 Quick History and Background